yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 <div class="try-it">
   <h2>Try It: Strings and Variables</h2>
-  <p>Complete the following in a CodePen.
-You should type your code in the JavaScript editor of the CodePen, and see the results in the console.</p>
+  <p>Complete the following in a repl.
+You should type your code on the left-hand side of the page, run the code, and then see the results on the right-hand side of the page.</p>
   <p>Declare a variable for each prompt below.
 Then, print it out to the console.</p>
   <ul>
     <li>A variable called <code class="try-it-code">favoriteColor</code> that holds your favorite color</li>